 Don’t risk failing this test, pick up a great study guide instead.

 The performance enhancement specialist certification, on the other hand, is packed with all kinds of study materials similar to their general CPT certification.

 Here is what they offer regarding the guided study.

 - Their primary textbook

 - Video lectures (Basically the book in video form)

 - Sport specific lecture videos

 - In the option to attend a live workshop for their all-inclusive package

 I like how the PES offers tons of interactive study materials.
-All of us learn in different fashions in not all of the scanned absorb information just from a boring textbook.
+All of us learn in a different fashion.

 The NASM PES Test